-You will need to provide the death certificate to complete the wills search.
+You need to provide the death certificate to complete the wills search.
 If the executor can't provide the death certificate, a near relative or other person can do it.
 There's a fee to do the wills search.

 If the deceased was an Indian who lived on reserve, the executor must report the death to Indigenous and Northern Affairs Canada.

 The executor should also check with Indigenous and Northern Affairs Canada to see if the deceased gave them the original will for storage.

 Indigenous and Northern Affairs Canada no longer accepts original wills for storage.
 But it continues to store some wills that were made at least 25 years ago.
 Whenever a death is reported to Indigenous and Northern Affairs Canada, staff search the wills storage vault.